itsazzaosman/denoising_microstructure_project/Dataset_creation/docs/02_master_pattern.md

-Electrons that backscatter out of the crystal near a lattice plane diffract, producing bands of enhanced/reduced intensity (Kikuchi bands) whose positions depend only on the crystal's geometry — not on where a detector happens to sit.
-The master pattern is this diffraction intensity computed over the *entire* projection sphere around the crystal at once, using the Monte Carlo energy/angle statistics as the electron source term and full dynamical (multi-beam) diffraction theory to compute how those electrons interfere.
+Electrons that backscatter out of the crystal near a lattice plane diffract, producing bands of enhanced/reduced intensity (Kikuchi bands) whose positions depend only on the crystal's geometry — not on where a detector happens to sit. **The master pattern is this diffraction intensity computed over the entire projection sphere around the crystal at once**, using the Monte Carlo energy/angle statistics as the electron source term and full dynamical (multi-beam) diffraction theory to compute how those electrons interfere.